-This simple Korean side dish (Sigeumchi-namul) made with fresh in spinach and seasoned with Korean bean paste (Doenjang) is great with spicy foods.
+This simple Korean side dish (Sigeumchi-namul) made with fresh in spinach and seasoned with Korean fermented bean paste (Doenjang) is great with spicy foods or in kimbap.

 Banchan simply refers to Korean side dishes.
 Today’s recipe for Spinach is a namul.
 Namul is still a banchan but is made from grass or leaves.
-Namul is usually made from what was freshly cut in the garden or found when foraging in the mountains.
+Traditionally namul would have been made from what was freshly cut in the garden or found when foraging in the mountains.
 Mature spinach works great for this method of cooking.

 We will season or dish with the following.